brianbancroft/graphql-talk-dec18/README.md

 GraphQL is a specific way of making API requests using rest that is maintainable and iterable in specific use cases, and is used by major content players all over the internet.

-I will be starting this lesson with a quick business overview, intended for the non-technical members of Sparkgeo.
-You're going to know the high-level as this is going to be a noun you will hear more of in the confrence and sales circuts of 2019.
+I will be starting this lesson with a high-level business overview, intended for the non-technical members of Sparkgeo.
+This is something worth knowing as this is going to be a noun you will hear more of in the confrence and sales circuts of 2019.

 Then I will be breaking off into the technical aspects.
 Finally in the third part, everyone will get to play with a little hands-on with a sandbox which I've built, for among other reasons, to demo this concept!